-Session Recap: The IBM Playbook for Scaling Internal Communities
+Session Recap: IBM’s Playbook for Scaling Internal Communities

 On November 9, we hosted our second ERG-focused event.
 We were joined by Joy Dettorre Global Leader of Diversity & Inclusion and Stephanie Galera, Global Diversity & Inclusion Leader - Workplace Programs and Community Engagement from IBM, and our very own David Spinks, VP of Community at Bevy, was the moderator.